AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/game-consoles/steam.md

 1. Save the changes.

-It would be preferable to use linked IP (or link your dedicated IP if you're using a Team subscription):
+It would be preferable to use linked IP (or dedicated IP if you have a Team subscription):

 - [Dedicated IPs](/private-dns/connect-devices/other-options/dedicated-ip.md)
 - [Linked IPs](/private-dns/connect-devices/other-options/linked-ip.md)